 I like to boil shrimp in the shell.
 I think they have much more flavor that way and they’re easier to peel after they’re cooked.
 So, start by bringing a small pot of salted water to the boil.
-Add the shrimp and cook just until they turn pink.
+Add the shrimp and cook them just until they turn pink.
 Don’t overcook the shrimp!
 The worst thing you can do to a shrimp is to overcook it.
 Overcooked shrimp have all the texture of a pencil eraser.
 Just remember – when it turns pink it’s done – no more than three minutes.
-Remove the shrimp from the boiling water and place in a small bowl with a little ice.
-When cooled, remove and discard the shells.
+Remove the shrimp from the boiling water and place them in a small bowl with a little ice.
+When they’re cool, remove and discard the shells.
 Set the shrimp aside until needed.

 Peel and section the oranges over a bowl being sure to catch the juices as you work.
-Peel the avocado and slice or break into bite-sized pieces.
+Peel the avocado and slice or break it into bite-sized pieces.

 Assemble the salad: Place the lettuce on a plate.
 Using a slotted spoon, remove the orange sections leaving the juice in the bowl.
 Place the orange sections and avocado on top of the lettuce.
 Arrange the shrimp on top.